techidaily/site-facebook/source/_posts/beware-the-copycat-con-artists-on-facebook.md

 ## What Is a Facebook Account Cloning Scam?

  This type of scam involves using a cloned account to send phishing links, or trick your friends into giving information, or, worse, sending money.
-They may also use this cloned account for[other scams on the social network](https://www.makeuseof.com/tag/ways-hackers-use-facebook-steal/) by exploiting your identity and your contacts.
+They may also use this cloned account for [other scams on the social network](https://www.makeuseof.com/tag/ways-hackers-use-facebook-steal/) by exploiting your identity and your contacts.

  They replicate social media accounts by using all your public photos and information, making a copy of your existing account, and then adding your contacts.
 Scammers will pretend to be you and then start messaging your connections.